Multi-Cloud vs. Hybrid Cloud: Which Strategy Is Right for Your Organization?

 - No matter which strategy a business selects, a comprehensive cloud management platform is essential for right-sizing resources, managing costs, and ensuring security across cloud environments

 Whether you’re considering a cloud migration or you’re already there, you might wonder if one cloud platform is enough for your organization.
 Today, more businesses and agencies are adopting multiple computing environments to store, access, and manage their data.
 There are several different configurations you can choose when creating a cross-platform solution.
 Public cloud platforms can interconnect with one another in a multi-cloud strategy.
-You can also combine public cloud with private cloud or on-premise servers in a hybrid cloud setup.
+You can also combine public cloud with private cloud or on-premises servers in a hybrid cloud setup.

 How do you know whether a multi-cloud or hybrid cloud architecture is right for your organization?
 Here’s everything you need to know in the multi-cloud vs. hybrid cloud debate.